Skip to main content

 Innovative Programming

-4. Presented at Purdue Sigma Alpha chapter meeting.
+1. Presented at Purdue Sigma Alpha chapter meeting.
 Over 70 young professionals became aware of Ag in the Classroom.
+Members then received membership volunteer hours by utilizing Ag in the Classroom materials in local classrooms.

-5. Continuation of AITC summer workshops.
+2. Continuation of AITC summer workshops.
 These workshops have become a signature staple to INFB AITC programming.
-An increase in teacher attendance continued for the third year in a row.
-Three sites provided a variety of speakers and ease of travel for educators who attended.
+An increase in teacher attendance continued for the fourth year in a row.
+Each workshop provided attendees an agriculture related tour.
+Workshops were also marketed for target student age groups.
+One of the workshops focused on elementary lessons and activities while the other focused on subject areas more appropriate for middle school or high school students.

 Major Program Impacts or Outcomes